xmootoo/gsp-alzheimer-detection/README.md

 We would like to express our gratitude to the researchers from the Department of Informatics and Telecommunications at the University of Ioannina, the Department of Electrical and Computer En- gineering at the University of Western Macedonia, and the 2nd Department of Neurology at AHEPA University Hospital, Aristotle University of Thessaloniki, for generously sharing their dataset [Miltiadous et al. (2023)](https://www.mdpi.com/2306-5729/8/6/95).
-Their open contributions through OpenNeuron greatly contributed to the advancement of our research.
+Their open contributions through OpenNeuro greatly contributed to the advancement of our research.

 ## Citation
 To reference our work, please use the following citation: